dreamhaaar/dreamhaaar/README.md

 I'm a Computer Science student at the Polytechnic University of the Philippines.

-Currently, I'm exploring the fascinating world of Natural Language Processing (NLP) and Large Language Models (LLMs) for my undergraduate thesis, while also building my skills in web and game development.
+Currently, I'm exploring the fascinating world of Natural Language Processing (NLP) and Large Language Models (LLMs) for my undergraduate thesis, while also building my skills in full-stack development.

 ### 🚀 About Me
 - 🔭 **Currently working on:** Improving my skills in state management and game logic in Godot and learning Laravel.